benjie/backbone-react/README.md

 # WARNING

 This is **not** the true React way of doing things.
-This is a quick method of utilising React and it's magic in your Backbone project without having to rebuild everything.
+This is a quick method of utilising React and its magic in your Backbone project without having to rebuild everything.

 # Integrating React with your Router